ritvikc/Minimax-Tic-Tac-Toe/README.md

 This algorithm, coded in C++, uses a Minimax algorithm to create an unbeatable Tic-Tac-Toe A.I.

-This code can copy, pasted, and run in an online C++ compiler, such as https://www.onlinegdb.com/online_c++_compiler.
+This code can be copy, pasted, and run in an online C++ compiler, such as https://www.onlinegdb.com/online_c++_compiler.